 There are multiple variations of this game that become increasingly challenging.
 It’s a great activity for early elementary students (grades K-2).
 Read the full instructions and different variations here.

 Don’t have time to create your own game?
 There are board games designed to help kids learn coding logic, and Code Master is my favorite!
 If your children are too young for Code & Go Mouse, this is your best option.
 The board game is best suited for kids 8 and up.

 You’ll different challenges to solve during the game, with each getting increasingly difficult!
 And it’s affordable.
-You can get it now on Amazon for just $14.
+View the price on Amazon here.

 Imagine you’re a hotdog store owner, but you need help.
 So you buy a robot, and now your job is to “program” it to make a hotdog.

 This may sound silly, but decomposition is one of the cornerstones of computer science.
 You have to learn how to break down a big project or problem, into small smaller parts that a computer can understand.

 You could also do this activity by making peanut butter & jelly sandwich (or another relatively simple meal!)
 You can download a worksheet on Teachers pay Teachers here to go along with the activity.